arjunkannawar/Module-20---Self-Assessment/README.md

   2. Death rate & deaths per million are most strongly correlated to a countries population over 65 & over 70.
   3. Population over 70 was also the highest feature of importance in the machine learning model.

+## Self Assessment

+I think I have learned and grown a lot in the past six months.
+Looking back at some the code I have written, I have surprised myself.
+I have thoroughly enjoyed myself and look forward to implementing my learnings at work.

+## Team Assessment

+It's been a fantastic experience working with my teammates Mike, Mariela and Holly.
+There was a beautiful sense of colloborationf rom day one and we had a lot of fun along the way.
+It was the most fun period of the course!